 - 8.11 If we have carried out a check before making a decision on your application, we will base our decision on all of the information you gave us and that we gathered during the checks.
 We will not usually discuss the outcome of a visit or the result of checks we carry out with you until we have reached a decision. - 8.12 We will write to you to give you the outcome of the checks.
-Many checks will reveal no problems. - 8.13 If there are differences between what you told us and what we find during a check and we discover this before we make a decision on your application, we will let you know whether we require more information before we make the decision.
+Many checks will reveal no problems. - 8.13 If there are differences between what you told us and what we find during a check and we discover this before we make a decision on your application, we may request further information from you prior to making the decision.